webprogramming260/simon-javascript/README.md

 ## Make your own version

 - Using VS Code, open the `simon` directory for the repository you used for the last Simon assignment.
 - Modify the project to use JavaScript.
-Refer to the example class project repository for guidance.
+Refer to the example class application repository for guidance.
 Remember that you do not need to create an original work.
 Just focus on learning the concepts that the example project provides.
 However, you will learn more if you type everything out, and not just copy and paste the code.
 - Set the footer link to point to your code repository. (e.g. https://github.com/yourname/simon)
 - Periodically commit and push your code to your repository as you hit different milestones.
 (4 commits are required for full credit.)
-- Periodically deploy to your production environment using a copy of the `deployFiles.sh` script found in the [example class project](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh).
+- Periodically deploy to your production environment using a copy of the `deployFiles.sh` script found in the [example class application](https://github.com/webprogramming260/simon-javascript/blob/main/deployFiles.sh).
 Take some time to understand how it works.

   ```sh
   ./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon